Advertisement

 The best way to sustain vitamin D sufficiency

 In taking a premium vitamin D supplement with 5,000 IU of D3 daily, you're giving your body the best possible chance of reaching (and sustaining) truly optimal vitamin D status.
 (Take it from me—last time I neglected to take my vitamin D supplement, blood work revealed my serum levels dropped 40%.)
-Just be sure to take your vitamin D with a source of fat to optimize absorption and bioavailability (or better yet, choose a supplement with built-in fats).
+Be sure to take your vitamin D with a source of fat to optimize absorption and bioavailability (or choose a supplement with built-in fats).

 If you aren't sure what to look for in a quality vitamin D supplement, check out mindbodygreen's roundup of vetted vitamin D supplements—we've scoured the market so you don't have to.